Data Management

 Using forms to edit and create records

-Similarly to Layout Elements, Form Elements can contain other elements inside it.
+Similarly to layout elements, form elements can contain other elements inside it.
 The elements inside a form share a database context.
 They can be connected to a table via no-code configuration and can be further linked to a Record ID set using a combination of low-code actions:

-: to store the record id into a variable.set_the_property_from_variable
+: to store the record id into a variable.set the property from variable

 : to set thedataRecordID

-property of the form to the value in the variable set withset_variable_from_context
+property of the form to the value in the variable set withset variable from context

 .